slee1107/Git-Training/README.md

 Looking at all those Haiku has probably gotten everyone really excited to write some of their own...right?

 For the sake of science, let's say it has.
-However, let's keep our poems in a separate file called `my-poems.txt`, because we don't want our artisinal, hand-crafted poems to get mixed in with those other...equally okay poems.
+However, let's keep our poems in a separate file called `my-poems.txt`, because we don't want our artisanal, hand-crafted poems to get mixed in with those other...equally okay poems.

 0. Create a new file called `my-poems.txt`
 0. Open the file in a text editor